Learn more >

 As an example of a transaction trigger and flow, here’s what happens after the broadcaster releases its ad inventory:

 We have provided a high-level blockchain platform architecture, expanded on a few use cases from Part 1, and taken a deeper dive into a specific solution to give you a better understanding of how TME solutions can be built on blockchain.
-In our next article, we will build on this work to show how different external components can be integrated into the platform architecture so that an end-to-end solution can be built using blockchain.
+In our next article in this series, we will build on this work to show how different external components can be integrated into the platform architecture so that an end-to-end solution can be built using blockchain.

 Let's dive into the challenges faced by TME companies, the benefits of blockchain to a TME company, and some of…